jeff-160/CTF-writeups/Dreamhack/bisc_jail/README.md

 <img src="images/ast.png" width=500>

-The jail also implements a pretty simple blacklist, limiting our payload to a restricted character set.
+The jail also implements a pretty simple whitelist, limiting our payload to a restricted character set.

 <img src="images/filter.png" width=600>